stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 ## Basic configuration example

+DSC command option `--host` accepts a YAML configuration file that specifies a *template* for remote jobs.
 We begin with an example illustrating the essential elements of a configuration file.
 This example was configured for the high-performance compute cluster run out of the University of Chicago ("midway2"), so we have called this file "midway2.yml".
 To use this